FelipeAgPu/CNYT-2020-2/Double Slit Experiment/README.md

 Where we can affirm that the highest probabilities are in the center of the pattern and that the other probabilities are equal.

-##Simulation
+## Simulation

-For simulating the experiment we use the libraries of this repository in the file **simulation.py** with the matrix given in the explanation and we introduced an initial state vector in the following image:
+For simulating the experiment we use the libraries of this repository with the matrix given in the explanation and we introduced an initial state vector in the following image:

 ![Vector](Images/Vector.png)